eu-digital-identity-wallet/av-app-android-wallet-ui/README.md

 measures.

 The current release provides only basic functionality, with several key features to be introduced in future versions, including:
- - App and device verification based on Google Play Integrity API and Apple App Attestation
  - Additional issuance methods beyond the currently implemented eID based method.

 These planned features align with the requirements and methods described in the Age Verification Profile.